Christmas Sale 2025

 Brisbane / Noosa / Hervey Bay

 Welcome to Brisbane!
-Or Meanjin in the language of the Turrbal and Yuggera peoples, who are the Traditional Owners of the land on which Brisbane is now located.
+Or Meanjin in the language of the Turrbal and Yuggera peoples, who are the Traditional Custodians of the land on which Brisbane is now located.
 Your adventure starts with a welcome meeting at 10 am.
-After, you’ll drive straight to Noosa Heads – a serene town in Queensland by the sea – where you can grab some lunch, relax on the beach or go shopping in the cute boutique shops.
-If you’d like, maybe use your free time here to do part of the Noosa Coastal Walk and look out for local flora and fauna.
+After, you’ll drive straight to Noosa Heads, where you can grab some lunch, relax on the beach or go shopping in the boutique shops.
+If you’d like, maybe use your free time here to explore part of the Noosa Coastal Walk and look out for local flora and fauna.
 This afternoon, you’ll hit the road again for the coastal city of Hervey Bay, where you’ll spend the night.

 • Day 2